Due Upon Receipt Definition

 Consider the below-mentioned invoicing practices when asking for urgent payment.

-- Specify payment terms in such a way that it grabs the client’s attention in a fraction a second.
+- Specify payment terms that grab the client’s attention in a fraction of a second.

 - Offer customer-preferred payment methods to aid clients in completing the payment.

-- Write payment terms in one-liners so that they are easy to understand by customers.
+- Write payment terms in one-liners so that they are easy for customers to understand.

 When to Issue an Invoice With Due Upon Receipt?

-Since you are now already aware of the positives and negatives of due upon receipt, issuing invoices with due upon receipt depends on your business type and the projects you handle.
-Suppose you are working on large-scale projects, then you can’t demand payment upon receipt.
+Since you are already aware of the pros and cons of due upon receipt invoicing, issuing invoices with this term depends on your business type and the projects you handle.
+Suppose you are working on large-scale projects; then, you can’t demand payment upon receipt.

 Additional Invoicing Terms and Conditions to Consider

-In case you don’t want to specify due upon receipt, you can consider its alternatives, short payment terms.
+In case you don’t want to specify due upon receipt, you can consider its alternatives, such as short payment terms.

 Net 15